-Reading the definitions in a 1934 Webster's Dictionary gave me even more lively connection with the Steps.
-It revealed the exact meanings of the words used in the Big Book.
+Modern dictionaries were useful, but when I happened upon a 1934 Webster's Dictionary, it connected me even more directly with the words used in the Steps.
+It revealed the exact meanings of the words back when Bill W first wrote the Big Book of AA.
 Take the word “remove” as found in Step Seven: “We humbly asked God to remove our defects of character.”

-Before checking the 1934 dictionary, I thought the word “remove” meant to “make something disappear”.
-You know, like when I erase something I have written or wash away a stain.
-When I worked Step Seven, I expected my Higher Power to make my dishonesty, fear, selfishness, and inconsideration disappear.
+Before checking the 1934 dictionary, I thought the word “remove” meant to make something vanish.
+You know—such as erasing a written word or washing away a stain.
+Once it's gone, it is permanently gone.
+Therefore, when I worked Step Seven, I expected my Higher Power to permanently make my dishonesty, fear, selfishness, and inconsideration disappear.

-This definition hit me hard.
-Viewed in this light, the Seventh Step tells me my defects will always remain nearby, just in case I get the insane urge to invite them back in.
-This new information forced me to let go of my old—and utterly illogical—assumption that God wanted to make me “perfect” like Him.
-Thanks to that old dictionary, I found a new appreciation for Step Seven.
+The definition helped me see that my defects will always remain nearby in case I get the insane urge to invite them back.
+I suddenly had to let go of my old—and illogical—assumption that God wanted to make me permanently “perfect”.
+That made sense; there is only One perfect being and that is definitely not me!
+Thanks to my old dictionary, I reached a greater understanding of Step Seven.

 This and other examples of 1934 definitions redoubled my interest in the Steps.
-What could I do with my enthusiasm?
-If I went to my local meeting and urged everyone to start reading musty old dictionaries, they would label me as insane.
-If I typed up the definitions and handed them out, very few would ever get read.
+What could I do with my newfound enthusiasm?
+If I went to my local meeting and started reading from my musty old dictionaries, they would label me as insane.
+Or they would declare, "Conference approved literature only, please!"
+If I typed up the definitions and handed them out, it seemed unlikely anyone would ever read them.

-I am an illustrator, so I turned to my sketch pad.
-I reflected on the newly discovered definition of “Remove” and began scribbling ideas.
+I am an illustrator, which eventually led me to realize I could turn to my sketch pad as a form of sharing.
+I reflected on the newly discovered definition of “Remove” and began sketching some possible images.
 I’d never heard of anyone turning their meditations into drawings before, so I wasn’t sure how to proceed.
 I felt a little foolish at first, but I prayed for serenity and courage as I worked.

 I asked myself “What’s something that we remove but never stays removed?”
-Finally, an image started to emerge.
-I remembered my grandparents’ 1930s bathtub.
-When the rubber drain stopper was removed, it would float aimlessly around in the bathwater for a time.
-If left to drift, the plug would follow invisible currents in the water and eventually make its way back onto the drain hole.
-The round plug might block the hole completely, or else turn sideways and seriously slow the water down.
+Eventually, an image slowly started to emerge from my memory.
+I remembered my grandparents’ old 1930s bathtub.
+When the drain stopper was removed, that black rubber plug would float aimlessly around in the bathwater for a time.
+Left to drift, the plug would follow water currents and eventually make its way back onto the drain hole.
+The round plug might block the hole completely, or else turn sideways and slow the water flow.